 Before using the touchpad, it should be calibrated by running the program tp_setup.

-For builds without a touchpad a command of the form MOUSE x,y,b
+For all other builds a command of the form MOUSE x,y,b will create

 the specified variables, all with value zero.

-For builds with a touchpad this event will be triggered each time the pad is first touched.
+For the Waveshare Pico-ResTouch-LCD-3.5 build this event will be triggered each time the pad is first touched.
 For other builds this event will never be triggered.

 The events trapped by these statements will never occur in PicoBB.